Home / Help / Getting started

 download Location Layer Excel template with sample data (Simple)

-download Location Layer Excel template with sample data (Advanced - option to include weight and remarks)
+download Location Layer Excel template with sample data (Advanced) - with weight and remarks

 Structure/format of Maply Location Upload Template (Advanced)